aim-rsf/browseMetadata/README.md

 ![bar plot](/inst/outputs/BROWSE_bar_NationalCommunityChildHealthDatabase_(NCCHD)_V16.0.0.png)

 We can see there are 13 tables in the dataset.
-The height of the bar indicates the number of variables in that table - the ones with lots of variables (e.g. 9) will take you longer to process when running `mapMetadata.R`.
-Some tables (e.g. 7) have a lot of empty descriptions.
+The height of the bar indicates the number of variables in that table - the ones with lots of variables (e.g. CHILD_TRUST) will take you longer to process when running `mapMetadata.R`.
+Some tables (e.g. CHE_HEALTHYCHILDWALESPROGRAMME) have a lot of empty descriptions.
 An empty description means that this variable will only have a label and a data type.
 What about lookup tables?[^4].
 The (numbers) next to table names correspond to the order in which they are shown to you in the `mapMetadata.R` function.

 #### `mapMetadata.R`